top of page

 Tiredness

-Women report symptoms of fatigue and exhaustion during and after a miscarriage.
-This is due to the hormonal changes that occur in pregnancy.
+You may experience symptoms of fatigue and exhaustion during and after a miscarriage.
 Sometimes taking time off work or normal activities to recover physically and mentally is beneficial.
+If you need a certificate for work, the hospital will be able to provide you with one.

 tired.jpg

 It is advisable to rest for a couple of days following a miscarriage.
 Normal physical activities can be resumed once you feel you are ready.
 It is not unusual to feel tired and emotional for the next few weeks.
-Returning to work is an individual choice and is dependent on how you are feeling.
-If your tiredness persists and does not improve please consult your GP.
+Returning to work is an individual decision and is dependent on how you are feeling.
+If your tiredness persists and does not improve, please consult your GP.

 Possible complications following a miscarriage

-However if you experience any of the following please contact your GP, South Doc, ER or the EPAU/Aislinn Suite:
+However, if you experience any of the following, please contact your GP, South Doc, or the Emergency Room or EPU at CUMH:

-• Positive pregnancy test 2 weeks after you have stopped bleeding
+• Positive pregnancy test three weeks after you have stopped bleeding

-• Bleeding for more than 2 weeks following miscarriage
+• Bleeding for more than two weeks following miscarriage

 • Severe abdominal pain